drblue9001/blockchain-backpack/part1.md

 Valve has one of the few free to play (F2P) monetization models which doesn't feel exploitive.
 In a F2P game like King.com's Candy Crush, the game is balanced around throwing up barriers to progressing, and then trying to sell one-time consumable items to remove these barriers.
 In contrast, Valve's Dota 2 and Team Fortress 2 are free to play games where all players are on an even footing.
 In [the terms of Ramin Shokrizade][topf2p], Candy Crush is a Money Game, while Valve's offerings are Skill Games.

-Valve monitizes their F2P games by selling cosmetic items, versions of the free items which additionally track statistics, tickets to and [digital program book][compendium] about the e-sports matches of their games, et cetera.
+Valve monitizes their F2P games by selling cosmetic items, versions of the free items which additionally track statistics, tickets to and [digital program books][compendium] about the e-sports matches of their games, et cetera.
 Valve's Kyle Davis did a talk, [In-Game Economies in Team Fortress 2 and Dota 2][davistalk], which is a good overview about how they think about creating player value.

 The majority of these items are tradable between players.
 The value of an item is not just its cosmetic or utility valule, it also has secondary market resale value.
 Users created a vibrant trading market with [pricing guides][bptf].
 And Valve has [its own official player to player marketplace][scm], which uses real currency.